View our 'what we do with your personal data when you...' infographic for a basic overview of the below information.

-If the information you provide us in relation to your report contains special category data, such as health, religious or ethnic information the lawful basis we rely on to process it is article 9(2)(g) of the GDPR, which also relates to our public task and the safeguarding of your fundamental rights.
+If the information you provide us in relation to your report contains special category data, such as health, religious or ethnic information the lawful basis we rely on to process it is article 9(2)(g) of the UK GDPR, which also relates to our public task and the safeguarding of your fundamental rights.
 And Schedule 1 part 2(6) of the DPA2018 which relates to statutory and government purposes.

 We collect information you have given us about nuisance calls and text messages you have received that you wish to report to us.
 Our reporting tool will prompt you for certain information.

 We ask you for the phone number you received the nuisance message on, and contact information in case we need to contact you for more information when investigating an organisation.
 But you don’t have to supply any of your personal data during the reporting process.

 We’ll ask for the first part of your postcode so we can create anonymised reports about where people are receiving nuisance calls and messages.

 This information will help us investigate and take action against those responsible.

 We may share this information with other regulators, telephone service providers, or the organisations we are investigating.

 For information about how long we hold personal data, see our retention schedule.